Cowland-Game-Studios/Unrealify/README.md

 The entire w3schools website and Codemy.com.

-Designed on Figma, powered by Tkinter; written by Cowland Game Studios 2022 in three months.
+Designed on Figma, powered by Tkinter; V2.0 written by Cowland Game Studios 2022 to extend upon the CodeTracker feature of V1.0.

 The entire project is open-source, no secrets here.
+The compiled version of .exe and .dmg files are provided by python libraries (will list when released)